shybu9/CEH-PRACTICAL-V12-guide/README.md

 # CEH-PRACTICAL-V12-guide
 new changes made and most underrated things that I know one discussed.

 In this report, I'm skipping the stuff everyone already knows about CEH practical training.
 I trust you're familiar with these basics.
 My main focus will be on the hidden treasures—the tips and advice that often don't get the attention they deserve.
 These underrated insights can boost your skills and make a real difference.
-We'll dig into these less-talked-about aspects, aiming to help you become better at navigating CEH Version 12 Exam.
+We'll dig into these less-talked-about aspects, aiming to help you become better at navigating the CEH Version 12 Exam.

 You might notice a few points that appear more than once in this report, but there's a reason behind it.
 Each repetition is intentional and serves to examine the topic from a different angle.
 It's like looking at a problem through various lenses to truly understand it.
 We're not just saying the same thing again, but rather emphasizing important aspects from different perspectives.
 This approach is aimed at helping you grasp the subject better and see the bigger picture.